 No joke, this shift changed ALL THE THINGS.

 Self-care as gratitude, not responsibility.
-It seem like a silly playing around with words, but words create stories, stories have meaning, and meanings shape your identity.
+It seem like a silly, playing-around-with-words mind game; but words create stories, stories have meaning, and meanings shape your identity.

 Words matter, peeps!